risc0/risc0/website/api/secure-sdlc.md

 ## 5. Release
 This phase validates if the objectives of the security plan have been met.
 This minimally includes verifying that:
 * Findings from phase 4 have been addressed.
-* Any necessary models to the formal threat model have been made.
+* Any necessary changes to the formal threat model have been made.
 * Operational security processes are in place (e.g. IR and Bug bounty).